 Today, most people consider marijuana a safe substance.
 Some use it recreationally to alter moods or to enhance a social experience.
 Others use marijuana for medicinal reasons, such as long-term pain management.

 However, while marijuana use is more common, this doesn’t mean it is entirely safe.
 This is particularly true for heavy users.
-Scientists aren’t exactly sure how long-term cannabis use affects the body, but there are a few studies that suggest it may cause several health issues over time.
+Scientists aren’t exactly sure how long-term cannabis use affects the body, but a few studies suggest it may cause several health issues over time.

 Marijuana and the Endocannabinoid System

 The primary intoxicating component of cannabis is tetrahydrocannabinol or THC for short.
 It is the substance in marijuana that causes users to feel high.
 THC mimics substances known as endocannabinoids, which the human body produces naturally.

 The endocannabinoid system is the subject of ongoing research, but cannabinoid receptors are found in the central nervous and peripheral nervous systems.
 Researchers believe the endocannabinoid system may play a role in:

 - Relaxing muscles

 - Reducing inflammation